idowein/Xilinx-FPGA-Course-Logtel/README.md

 #Xilinx FPGA-Course-Logtel

-This repository contains materials and code examples from my FPGA Design course at Holon Institute of Technology (HIT).
-The course provided a comprehensive overview of FPGA design principles and practical skills using the Vivado Design Suite.
+This repository contains materials and code examples from my Xilinx FPGA Design course.
+The course provided a comprehensive overview of FPGA design principles and practical skills using the Vivado Design Suite using VHDL.

 **Course Objectives:**